-The IDG Group is comprised of two limited partnerships.
+The IDG Group comprised two limited partnerships.
 Each member of the IDG Group is managed by its general partner, who has the full and exclusive power and authority to manage and control the fund and its business.
 Each member of the IDG Group also consists of limited partner or limited partners who merely play the passive function of injecting capital into the fund and have no voting or management rights.
 The members of the IDG Group are equity investment in portfolios with China-related business and operations.

-Tian Xiang is a limited liability company incorporated in the BVI, currently wholly owned by Mr. Yinqu Ke, a friend of Mr. Yuan Chi and [•], prior to holding Shares through Tian Xiang.
+Tian Xiang is a limited liability company incorporated in the BVI, currently wholly owned by Mr. Yinqu Ke, a friend of Mr. Yuan Chi and an Independent Third Party, apart from holding Shares through Tian Xiang.
 When Tian Xiang invested in us, its wholly-owned shareholder was Mr. Zhixiang Chen, a Controlling Shareholder of our Company.
 On 4 May 2009, since Mr. Zhixiang Chen needs fund for personal reasons, Mr. Zhixiang Chen transferred all his interest in Tian Xiang to Mr. Yinqu Ke for a consideration of US\$251,200, with reference to his original investment plus some administrative expenses incurred.
+Apart from holding Shares in our Company, Tian Xiang is an Independent Third Party.

 Hearst is a limited liability company incorporated in the State of Delaware, beneficially owned by The Hearst Family Trust.
-All beneficiaries under The Hearst Family Trust are [•] prior to holding Shares through Hearst.
+All beneficiaries under The Hearst Family Trust are Independent Third Parties apart from holding Shares through Hearst.
 Hearst was introduced by Mr. Yuan Xu to invest in our Group.
+Apart from holding Shares in our Company, Hearst is an Independent Third Party.

 Mr. Yi Zhang is a friend of Mr. Yuan Xu.
+Apart from holding Shares in our Company, Mr. Yi Zhang is an Independent Third Party.

-Mr. Yuan Xu is a senior management of our Group.
+Mr. Yuan Xu is a Controlling Shareholder of our Company and a senior management of our Group.

-The Martin Living Trust is owned as to 50% by Raymond S Martin III and 50% by Lingli Martin, friends of Mr. Yuan Xu.
+The Martin Living Trust is owned as to 50% by Raymond S Martin III and 50% by Lingli Martin, friends of Mr. Yuan Xu and both of them are Independent Third Parties apart from holding Shares through The Martin Living Trust.
+Apart from holding Shares in our Company, The Martin Living Trust is an Independent Third Party.